These are reached by clicking the Advanced Settings button visible in the Main Controller

 You will see a list of menu options at the left, and can add to (or remove from) the list on the right by selecting one on the left and dragging it to the right.
 To re-order the choices, press the up or down arrow.

 Whatever is in your popup menu will also appear in the Toolbar.

 To change a shortcut, drag it up to the Customised menu list or the popup menus and toolbars list.

 Deadkeys are used to help type accented characters with some keyboards.
 The language input tab lets you alter the deadkeys to suit your keyboard and if necessary force WordSmith to use the keyboard layout of your choice whenever WordSmith starts up.

-Here the user's Windows has four keyboard layouts installed.
-To type in Maori, you might choose to select Maori, and change a couple of deadkeys.
+To type in Maori, you probably select Maori in Windows; here, you'd change a couple of deadkeys.
 At present, as the list shows, pressing ` then A gives À, but users of Maori usually prefer that combination to give Ā.

 To change these settings,

 1. select the line you need to change

 2. edit the box below:

 (you can drag the character you need from the character window)